crafteraadarsh/CertoraTest/README.md

 # Spec Details

 This spec file is written for a **Erc20** and covers the formal verification tests to check the behaviour of an **Erc20 Contract**.
+Till Now we can test for
+- Transfer must move `amount` tokens from the caller's account to `recipient`.
+- Transfer must revert if the sender's balance is too small.
+- Transfer must not revert unless the sender doesn't have enough funds, or the message value is nonzero, or the recipient's balance would overflow, or the message sender is 0, or the recipient is 0.
+- If `approve` changes a holder's allowance, then it was called by the holder.
+- Rule to check Balance should not change using transferFrom if allowance is not given, if given then Balance should only update as per the transferfrom, and allowance should get reduced by that number.
+# Improvements:
+- only the token holder or an approved third party can reduce an account's balance.
+- only the token holder (or a permit) can increase allowance.
+The spender can decrease it by using it.

+## Spec Details